popphp/pop-kettle/README.md

 }
 ```

-From there, you can populate your SQL file with the raw SQL needed, or you can fill in
-the `run()` method in the seeder class with the SQL you need to seed your data:
+From there, you can fill in the `run()` method in the seeder class with the SQL you need to seed your data:

 ```php
 <?php